Obesity refers to the excess in body fat.

 If your BMI is greater than 25, we recommend talking to your doctor about the ways you can reduce weight gain.

 This is a simpler, but less precise, way of measuring obesity.
-It involves wrapping a tape measurer around your body in the area above your hips but below the rib cage.
+It involves wrapping a tape measure around your body in the area above your hips but below the rib cage.
 The belly button is a good starting place.

 There are two classes for waist size: healthy and unhealthy.
 It’s unhealthy for women to have a waist size of 35 inches or more.
 For men, it’s unhealthy to have a waist size of 40 inches or more.

 No matter what path to treatment you take, losing weight takes dedication and sacrifice.
 Those who’ve found weight-loss success will tell you how living a healthier lifestyle is worth it.
 With weight-loss surgery, the experienced surgeons at the Valley Care Clinics can put you in a physical state where diet and exercise makes a bigger difference.
-Talk to our team today about your weight-loss option.
+Talk to our team today about your weight-loss options.